Suchitec/Suchitec/README.md

 Collaborated on various client-based web and system development projects.
 Involved in front-end and back-end development tasks tailored to client requirements, using tools like Bootstrap for UI/UX design.

 ### Cybersecurity Volunteer (2024)
-Worked under ICT Mashinani Foundation in partnership with Mozilla Africa Mradi, creating cybersecurity awareness and promoting safe digital practices across institutions.
+Worked with Mozilla Africa Mradi, creating cybersecurity awareness and promoting safe digital practices across institutions.

 ## 🎓 Education